 - Perform Minimally Invasive Surgical (MIS) management of a growing variety of pelvic malignancies and complicated benign gynecologic diagnoses.

-Helpful Information about the Novel Coronavirus (COVID-19) Gynecologic Oncology Associates (GOA) continues to monitor the situation around the Coronavirus (COVID-19).
+Helpful Information about the Novel Coronavirus (COVID-19) Hoag Gynecologic Oncology (HGO) continues to monitor the situation around the Coronavirus (COVID-19).
 Our top priority is the

 Access to clinical trials.
 A prestigious designation in minimally invasive surgery.
 A dedicated gynecologic tumor board.
 A revamped system that is changing the way patients